nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

 }
 ```

-The first thing to do is to is to make a `newDebut` object that will capture all the details about the debut from the body of the request.
-Then, send that to the database using `await Debut.create(newDebut);`.
-Finally, respond with the newly created debut with a success message, to let you know that the data now exists in MongoDB.
+The first thing to do is to is to send the request body to the database using `await Debut.create(req.body);`.
+Then, we respond with the newly created debut and a success message, to let the client know that the data now exists in MongoDB.

 75. Make sure to export this function at the bottom of the page: